-This document provides information about using Dropbox from dropbox.com on the Unified Linux Systems running Red Hat Enterprise Linux 7 that are managed by the School of Informatics and Computing.
+This document provides information about using Dropbox from dropbox.com on the Unified Linux Systems running Red Hat Enterprise Linux 7 that are managed by the School of Informatics, Computing, and Engineering.
 There are other standalone Linux systems in the school that are not part of the unified configuration and, therefore, this document does not apply to those systems.
 If you have any questions about Linux systems within the school, please contact us.

 Local vs Networked Storage